IBM 6640: Models

-Replacement product
+Commercial failure

+While the 6640 and the broader Office System/6 (OS/6) product line initially enjoyed some sales success, it was ultimately a commercial failure, a situation which arose from a combination of technical, strategic, and organisational shortcomings.

 There was no replacement product.
-Both IBM and Diconix introduced a printer based on continuous inkjet technology but both products failed due to their cost and complexity.
-They also could not compete with daisywheel printers in terms of reliability.
+Both IBM and Diconix introduced printers based on continuous inkjet technology, but both products failed due to their cost and complexity.
+Neither could compete with daisy-wheel printers in terms of reliability.

+IBM introduced the DisplayWriter in 1980 as a successor but the delay proved fatal to the division's share in the word processing market.